Auria-dev/vdll/readme.md

 ### A minimal right-click video converter using FFMPEG

-why? because its convinient. most people don’t want to touch a command prompt, even if it takes two seconds. so instead of using an ad-riddled online converter or having to spend hours re-exporting a file in your editor, just right-click your video and wait a few seconds.
+why? because its convenient. most people don’t want to touch a command prompt, even if it takes two seconds. so instead of using an ad-riddled online converter or having to spend hours re-exporting a file in your editor, just right-click your video and wait a few seconds.

 ![image of the context menu](img.png)